Questions about the course

 Yes.
-You should spend a minimum of one class period per week, or the equivalent, engaged in lab or field work.
+You should spend a minimum of 25% of instructional time engaged in lab or field work.

 Yes, students will need strong algebra-based mathematical skills to fully understand many of the concepts woven throughout the course.
 The AP Environmental Science Exam also requires quantitative reasoning and application on the multiple-choice and free-response questions.
 To succeed in the course and on the exam, students need to apply the following mathematical skills in the context of environmental concepts: